iankelk/iankelk.github.io/blog/2024-09-28-inference-engines/index.md

 Currently, it’s quite tricky to make definitive statements about which inference engine is superior.
 LLM inference optimization is a rapidly evolving and heavily researched field; the best inference backend available today might quickly be surpassed by another as new optimizations become available.

-Even more so, the web is becoming inundated—rather ironically—with LLM-generated garbage articles which frequently tout information that was already out-of-date when they were written.
-Even the product pages for vLLM and TGI themselves are not complete; when I was initially putting together the below table I used [TGI's](https://github.com/huggingface/text-generation-inference) and [vLLM's](https://github.com/vllm-project/vllm) GitHub readme files, however neither of them list all their supported quantizations.
+Even more so, the web is becoming inundated—rather ironically—with LLM-generated garbage articles that frequently tout information that was already out-of-date when they were written.
+Even the product pages for vLLM and TGI themselves are not complete; when I was initially putting together the below table, I used [TGI's](https://github.com/huggingface/text-generation-inference) and [vLLM's](https://github.com/vllm-project/vllm) GitHub readme files; however neither of them list all their supported quantizations.
 I had to check their respective documentation sites.

 Nevertheless, you can clearly see that for many of these optimizations, the two engines are very similar.